 Because they are developing active international and study abroad offices but have fewer institutional funds to support these programs, the smaller UNC campuses (the seven focused growth institutions and UNC Asheville) have a particular need for funding.
 Each of these institutions would be allocated \$35,000 (for a total of \$280,000) to strengthen the infrastructure to support student international education.
 In addition, both nationally and across UNC, first-generation, low-income, and minority students participate in study abroad and student exchange at a much lower rate than students generally.
 An additional \$250,000 would be allocated based on student FTE to provide UNC students from the smaller UNC campuses with funds administered by the UNC Exchange Program (UNC-EP) as a part of its Diversity Initiative.
+UNC-EP would develop methods for identifying groups of students at all UNC campuses whose financial need limits their participation.
 UNC-EP's Diversity Initiative would also address the issue of less participation on smaller campuses through the appointment of an associate director to supplement the small staff and lead UNC-EP's outreach and recruitment.
 UNC-EP would be allocated \$125,000 to hire an Associate Director and support the operating costs for these activities.
 Finally, \$250,000 would be allocated to students at the remaining eight campuses based on student FTE to expand international education opportunities to all UNC students.